SDCore/TruckersMP-Stats-Bot/README.md

 It's currently in a big stage of a rewrite, but it's slowly getting there.

+## How to Use

+The bot is fairly simple to use, and more detailed usage can be found by running `!!commands` in any channel the bot is in.

+That being said, here are a few commands:

+`!!help`

+- Shows basic info about the bot

+`!!servers`

+- Shows the current server info available to the bot

+`!!stats [game] [server]`

+- Shows stats about the selected server

 ## Current Features

 - Show current available server list (static, has to be updated manually; plans for dynamic server fetching in the books)